lenala/azure-gradle-plugins/README.md

 gradle azureFunctionsDeploy
 ```
 Where `azureFunctionsPackage` is of type `DeployTask` and `AzureFunctionsDeploy` of type `DeployTask`.

+To verify function running, you can use `curl -X POST -d "Azure World" <Deployed Host URL>/api/hello`.

 To add a new function, run:
 ```cmd